Vicarious-Devices/Manual/[1] Reason.md

 Airflow of the fog’s sheet is turbulent by default, by nature, distorting the light and breaking continuity of the projected image.
 The effect is visible as a shimmer or flicker — the projection surface is unstable because the flow regime *itself* is unstable.

 The solution lies in inducing **laminar flow** — the flow regime in which this sheet of air moves in smooth, non-intersecting layers (Re < 2,300).
 Under laminar conditions, [the sheet appears optically still](https://www.youtube.com/shorts/75gncKt1ceY), while present enough to act as a projection plane and thin enough to otherwise appear transparent.
-Further, the plane of airflow itself can be shaped and guided, particularly into a cylinder.
+Further, the plane of airflow itself can be shaped and guided, particularly useful at the form factors we intend.

 In practice, inducing laminar flow requires:
 - Controlled airflow emission through a **Reynolds-calibrated manifold**.
 - Precision shaping of air channels to prevent boundary layer separation.
 - Constant pressure management prior to emission to maintain low turbulence.

 By inducing **laminar flow**, the projection medium becomes stable enough to carry very high-resolution imagery with little optical distortion and stability of image.
-The light projected onto this sheet maintains fidelity, enabling the formation of complex volumetric scenes with the use of a cylindrical reynolds-calibrated emission manifold and multi-point optical projection onto the sheet.
+The light projected onto this sheet maintains fidelity, enabling the formation of complex volumetric scenes with the use of a reynolds-calibrated emission manifold and multi-point optical projection onto the sheet.

 #### The Architecture of Laminar Airflow Projection

 In **laminar airflow projection**, debuted in the [Vicarious Aria](https://www.vicariousdevices.com/), the volumetric medium exists not from any illusion of depth or a physical particle in motion, but from a controlled flow of laminar sheets of air — forming a quasi-volume in which light can be diffused and scattered.
-Each layer functions as an addressable depth plane, allowing the renderer (uOS) to map luminance and color information through the volume.
+Each layer functions as an addressable depth plane, allowing the renderer to map luminance and color information through the volume.

 Because laminar flow is upon an **air-based, normally invisible medium**, it eliminates the need for solid reflectance surfaces or rotating parts (ie. a swept medium).
 This allows volumetric projection to occur directly in open space, quietly and safely — with the added advantage that the medium is *self-healing*: small disturbances are absorbed and dissipated naturally by the laminar profile.